Furever-Homes/T3A2-Part-A/README.md

 Visual hierarchy principles have been applied to improve user interaction.
 Key actions, such as "Adopt Now" and "Submit Application," are emphasized through bold fonts and contrasting colors.
 Important sections, like pet profiles and the application list, are centrally placed to naturally guide users to the most relevant content.

 Icons and labels are used to make each button’s purpose clear.
-For example, the Home button displays a house icon and the "Home" label, the Favourites button uses a paw print icon, and the Profile button shows a silhouette of a head.
+For example, the Home button displays a house icon and the "Home" label, the favourites button uses a paw print icon, and the Profile button shows a silhouette of a head.
 These visual cues make it easy for users to understand what each button does.

 To enhance usability, subtle white space around buttons and input fields makes them more inviting and easier to interact with, creating a clean and accessible interface.

 The wireframes also demonstrate the connections between different screens and features.
 A navigation bar, present on every page, allows users to easily switch between sections like Home, Favourites, Applications, and Profile.

-Key interactions include the ability to favorite a pet by clicking the paw print icon, view detailed pet profiles, or track application status.
+Key interactions include the ability to favourite a pet by clicking the paw print icon, view detailed pet profiles, or track application status.
 The title bar on each screen provides a quick link back to the Home page for smooth navigation.

 Each button serves a distinct function: for example, the "Exit Profile" button takes users back to the pet list, while the "Submit Application" button leads to an application confirmation screen.
 Shelter admins will use buttons like "Approve" or "Reject" to update a pet’s adoption status.
 The wireframe clearly shows how each button and form links to other screens, ensuring a fluid, logical navigation flow for both users and admins.